ayogun/Final_Project-DevOps_Bootcamp/kubernetes/README.md

 </br>

 # About
-My Kubernetes cluster includes two pods and one master node.
+For my Kubernetes cluster I've done followings:

-In `deployment.yaml` file, I declared 2 replicas.
+- In `deployment.yaml` file, I declared 2 replicas.
 I wanted to have more than one replica for resiliance and as less as possible due to the reason that I don't have enough resource on my local machine.

-I've used minikube and docker deamon instead of a VM.
+- I've used minikube and docker deamon instead of a VM.
 One of the curses of using M1 chipped machine is not being able to use Vagrant.
 By this method, I've used containers as node.

 </br>